revathyup/STM32_PCB/README.md

 ## Credits
 Original design by Philip Salmony (pms67)
-Modified and maintained by revathyup
+Modified and maintained by revathyup for learning purpose

 ## License
 MIT License - see LICENSE file for details